-- Negotiating areas of responsibility and divisions of labour - Clarifying expectations, needs, and goals - Reaching explicit agreements and coordinating actions - Reaching implicit agreements and synchronisation - Leading and guiding
+- Negotiating areas of responsibility and divisions of labour - Clarifying expectations, needs, and goals - Reaching explicit agreements and coordinating actions - Reaching implicit agreements and synchronisation - Leading and guiding - Monitoring, evaluation, surveillance, and sanctioning - Presenting accomplishments and expertise

 ^{&#}x27;CHILD - Children in Luxembourgian Day Care': Research project by the University of Luxembourg (FNR, 2013-2015, Prof. Michael-Sebastian Honig / Sabine Bollig); this project investigated education and care arrangements of 2-to-4-year-old children in Luxembourg from a practical and childhood theory perspective.
 Its central guiding question was how care arrangements affect and are enacted through children's everyday lives and how this creates differential childhoods.